 If you seek unspoiled beaches, head to Djúpalónssandur for the most beautiful coastal views you’ve ever seen.
 The black pebble beach is dotted with curious dark rock formations.
 Don’t miss out on four ancient lifting stones once used to test the strength of fishermen.

-Get your fill of this wild beach on our Snaefellsnes Peninsula Full-Day Tour from Reykjavik.
+Get your fill of this wild beach on our Snæfellsnes & Kirkjufell small group tour from Reykjavík.

 Established in 2001 and located on the western part of Snæfellsnes Peninsula, Snæfellsjökull National Park is worthy of every traveler’s attention.
 The national park protects Sneafellsjökull Glacier, the main highlight of the peninsula.
 The ice cap covers a dormant volcano and dominates most western Iceland landscapes.

 Chances are you haven’t heard of the Gerðuberg Basalt Columns, but they actually have a big claim to fame.
-These dramatic basalt columns feature seemingly perfect hexagonal form will leave you breathless.
+These dramatic basalt columns feature a seemingly perfect hexagonal form that will leave you breathless.

 The first step is to make sure your credit card provider allows you to make payments in Canadian Dollars (CAD) or American Dollars (USD) if you have selected.